kaushik-rohit/adversarial_portability/README.md

 # adversarial_portability
-study on portability of adversarial examples created on networks
+Study on portability of targeted and untargeted adversarial attacks.
+We select 13 different neural network architecture and generate adversarial examples using FGSM, PGD and FGV with different pertubation constant of 0.01, 0.1, 0.3